DurationFull-time 1 year, Part-time 2 years

 The Graduate Diploma in Project Management is designed for professionals currently working or looking to work in the field of project management.
 It is particularly relevant for professionals looking to take the next step in their career.

 The program will introduce you to practical tools to mitigate risk, design strong projects and lead successful teams – confidently and based on proven strategies.
+Depending on your interests and career goals, you have the opportunity to specialise in engineering, information technology, post disaster project management, or general project management.

 RMIT’s Graduate Certificate/Diploma in Project Management will equip you with in-demand management and leadership skills that are essential to companies across all industries.